qm210/elixir_wordgame/README.md

 * function/1 notation -> i.e. like Python, Elixir is dynamically but strongly typed (no automatic type coercion, but a variable doesn't have an innate type)
   * "def" (public) and "defp" (private); but no nested functions
 * last line is return value
+* "if" also has "unless" (and there is "cond" which is like multi-if)
 * destructuring / everything is pattern-matching rather than assignment
   * focus on Immutability
   * i.e. there are no while-loops
 * wants various "overwrites" to be grouped together
+* = is not assignment, it is pattern matching
+    * a = 1 matches -> a will be 1
   * ^ Pin Operator (match the pattern without evaluate again. ...eh??)
+    * ^a = 2 can only match if the pinned (previous) value of a is also 2
 > The ^Phoenix.PubSub part uses the pin operator to ensure that the atom :pubsub is matched exactly as it is, without being evaluated.
 This is important because atoms in Elixir are unique identifiers, and changing the evaluation order could lead to different atoms being matched, which would cause the pattern match to fail.
 > In this specific case, the pin operator is used to ensure that the Phoenix.PubSub atom is matched exactly as it appears in the pattern, preventing any potential issues with atom evaluation order.
 This is a common practice when dealing with atoms in patterns, especially in larger applications or libraries where the risk of unintentionally matching a different atom is higher.